Aadarsh131/The-Rust-programming-language/Chapter 04. Understanding Ownership/4.1 What is Ownership?/ownership.md

-Ownership is a set of rules that compiler checks to ensure memory is safe throughtout the lifetime and govern how a Rust program manages memory.
+Ownership is a set of rules that compiler checks to ensure memory is safe and govern how a Rust program manages memory.
 It enables Rust to make memory safety guarantees without needing a garbage collector.
 Keeping track of what parts of code are using what data on the heap, minimizing the amount of duplicate data on the heap, and cleaning up unused data on the heap so you don’t run out of space are all problems that ownership addresses.

 ## Stack vs Heap